mongodb/atlas-sdk-go/docs/doc_5_best_practices.md

 ## Working with Date Fields

-In the Atlas SDK GO, date fields are represented by `*time.Time` type to handle time-related data.
+In the Atlas Go SDK, the `*time.Time` type represents date fields for handling time-related data.
-When comparing values that are `time.Time` based never compare pointers directly or
+When you compare values based on `time.Time`, either never compare pointers directly or do the following:

 1. Avoid using direct comparison operators (e.g., `myStruct.MyDateField == ""`) to check for equality.
 Comparing pointers directly will check if they refer to the same memory address rather than comparing the actual date values.
-Since each time.Time instance is allocated in different memory locations, direct comparisons may yield unexpected results.
+Since each `time.Time` instance is allocated in different memory locations, direct comparisons might yield unexpected results.

-2. Use the `Has` Function for Checking Non-Nil Pointers:
+2. Use the `Has` function to check non-nil pointers:
-The SDK provides a dedicated `HasFieldName` or `GetFieldName` function for each model to check if a time.Time pointer is not nil before accessing its value.
-Always use this function to ensure that the pointer is valid before performing any operations.
+The SDK provides a dedicated `HasFieldName` or `GetFieldName` function for each model to check if a `time.Time` pointer is non-nil before accessing its value.
+Always use this function to ensure that the pointer is valid before you perform any operations.

-3. Use time.Time Methods for Comparing Date Values:
+3. Use `time.Time` methods to compare date values:
-When you have confirmed that the time.Time pointer is not nil, you can safely use `time.Time` methods to compare the actual date values.
+When you have confirmed that the `time.Time pointer` is non-nil, you can safely use `time.Time` methods to compare the actual date values.
 Commonly used methods for comparison include `Before`, `After`, and `Equal`:
 ```go
     if datePtr1.Before(*datePtr2) {
         // datePtr1 is before datePtr2.